 There are some games like Mario where he hasn’t really changed all that much over 25 years.
 He’s still a short, fat Italian plumber that we all love and who gets to save the princess.
 But what if he changed his image completely and became photorealistic?

-Would this change my view on how I saw Mario?
+Would this change my feelings or my view on how I saw Mario?
 If Nintendo made him look like the image above in a sequel to Super Mario Galaxy 2, it’d be like playing through a horror game of ‘Super Mario..turn it off!
 Turn it off!!

 What if they gave Mario a spandex outfit so that he ‘fits in with the times’?
 There’d be here to pay for the person who thought that was a good idea.
 The old phrase “if it’s not broke, why fix it?” couldn’t be more true for the characters of popular games.
 Although there might be a franchise that is suffering, in which case a character redesign could be the best move a game ever takes and ultimately make it popular again.

 Take ‘Devil May Cry’ for instance; a great game with a loyal fan base, but Dante is to get a new image in the new DMC title?
 Why?
 Surely everything was fine in the first few games, so why change him now?
 Capcom wanted to take him in a new and different direction apparently.
 Although he’s not changed a lot, it’s still sufficient enough to cause an upset.

 Over the years, of course, characters have received some upgrades to move with the times and with the better graphics, and in most instances for the better.
 Especially with 3D gaming just starting to take off.
 Look at how good Ratchet and Clank on the PS3 now look in the glorious high definition!
 They’ve not been redesigned, only upgraded as surely a redesign of such well-known characters would be a bad move.